emcconville/wand/docs/guide/install.rst

     # pip install Wand
     # export MAGICK_HOME=/usr

-You may need to create a symbolic links for the ImageMagick libraries.
+You may need to create a couple symbolic links for the ImageMagick libraries.

 .. sourcecode:: console